nymtech/tauri_lib/gopoc/README.md

 ### copying tauri lib files

-First copy the lib files (depending on what's your host/target arch) into the `lib` directory
+First compile and copy the `vpnym` lib files (depending on what is your host/target arch) into the `lib` directory

 ```
 .